FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu.md

 |:---|:---|:---|
 |吹くからに</br>秋の草木の</br>しをるれば</br></br>**むべ山**風を</br>あらしといふらむ|*Fuku kara ni*</br>*Aki no kusaki no*</br>*Shiorureba*</br></br>***Mube yama** kaze o*</br>*Arashi to iuran*|It is by its breath</br>That autumn's leaves of trees and grass</br>Are wasted and driven.</br></br>So they call this mountain wind</br>The wild one, the destroyer.|

+## Bōzu Mekuri (坊主めくり, "flip the baldies")
+Bōzu-mekuri seems to have been devised as a game that even children who have not memorized the poems can play, but it is not clear when and where it originated or who invented it.

+Only the 100 Yomifuda of a [Hyakunin Isshu](/en/uta-garuta/ogura-hyakunin-isshu) set are used.
+They are placed in **a face-down stack on the table**.

+Any number of players may play the game.
+After the first player is decided using rock-paper-scissors or any other method, players sit around the face-down stack.
+Turn moves counter-clockwise, starting with the first player previously mentioned.

+**Each player draws one card from the stack**, and depending on the drawn card, an effect will take place, then the player's turn ends and the player to their right takes their turn.
+The game ends when the face-down stack runs out of cards.
+The player with the most cards in hand wins the game.

+The common rules are as follows:
+- If the card drawn is a **man**, **keep it in your hand**.
+- If the card drawn has a **bald head** (i.e. a monk/priest), **put this card along with all cards in your hand onto the table face-up as the "pot"**.
+- If the card drawn is a **woman**, **keep it in your hand, and take all cards in the pot.**
+- If the card drawn is **Semimaru** (蝉丸), then **you are disqualified from the game**.

+### Regional Rules
+Some regional rules are listed below. *Decide first before applying these rules in the game*:
+- Instead of just one face-down stack, it is split into **multiple face-down stacks**, and a player may draw a card from any one of these stacks.
+- If the card drawn is a **woman**, and the **pot is empty**, then **keep the card in your hand and draw another card.**
+- If the card drawn is from the **Imperial Family (Emperor/Prince)**, then **keep it in your hand and draw multiple cards.**
+- If the card drawn is from the **Imperial Family (Emperor/Prince)**, then **keep it in your hand and take all cards from all players' hands.**
+- If the card drawn is **on an elevated platform**, then **keep it in your hand and draw another card.**
+- If the card drawn is **Semimaru** (蝉丸), then **all players' hands are placed into the pot**.
+- **Semimaru** (蝉丸) has the same effect as a card with a **bald** person on it.

+## Ao Kanmuri (青冠, blue crown')
+Only the 100 Yomifuda of a [Hyakunin Isshu](/en/uta-garuta/ogura-hyakunin-isshu) set are used.

 # Bibliography